-Blank pre-numbered scratch paper will be attached at the end of the essay portion of the exam.
-All pre-numbered pages must be placed in the appropriate envelope at the conclusion of the exam.
+Three pages of scratch paper will be included at the end of the essay portion of the exam.
+All pages must be placed in the appropriate envelope at the conclusion of the exam.
 The digital notepad in Examplify will be disabled.

-Most proctored exams are closed-book exams.
-For open-book exams, students may use only those materials indicated in the exam instructions.
-Open-book does not mean that students are allowed to leave the exam room or use any kind of electronic communication devices (including cell phones, smartwatches, etc.) that are not allowed in the exam room.
 Proctors will not contact faculty with student exam questions.
 Instead, the student is responsible for noting any perceived error on an Exam Discrepancy Form provided at the end of each exam.
+Technical issues do not apply to this form.
 All Exam Discrepancy Forms must be returned to the proctors at the end of each exam.
 The Registrar's Office will provide the forms to the professor following the exam.